Column

 4.1 Understand the Meaning

-Make sure you fully understand not just the dictionary definition, but also the cultural context of the kanji.
+Be sure to understand not just the dictionary definition, but the cultural context and connotations of the kanji as well.

 Consult a native Japanese speaker to confirm the character’s usage and impression in modern Japanese.